dan7800/SWEN-344/twilio/README.md

 3. Briefly explain how the wrappers in the code examples might be working behind the scenes.

-        They take the input from the fields and feed them into their corresponding attributes, and arranging the information using the proper syntax.
+        The wrappers take the input from the fields and feed them into their corresponding attributes in the request.
+        They also arrrange the retrieved information in proper syntax for the request.

 4. What type of request is being made (select one)?
   - [ ] GET